giovannipizzi/seekpath/README.md

 Please check the SeeK-path [user guide on ReadTheDocs](http://seekpath.readthedocs.io).

 ## Acknowledgements
+The `SeeK-path` package was mainly developed by [Giovanni Pizzi](https://github.com/giovannipizzi) and is now maintained by [Timo Reents](https://github.com/t-reents).

+Further Acknowledgements:

 - Jae-Mo Lihm: k-point paths for the original unit cell (i.e., the one provided in input by the user) without standardization or symmetrization